Live from the Southern Command in sunny South Florida.

 They have to be talking about this.

-Yeah, it's bubbled up in the camp, but why do we have to talk about this?
+Why do we have to talk about this?

 That's generally the way they play it.

-I wonder, did Anderson Cooper complain about all of the last minute stories on George W. Bush and the National Guard?
+I wonder, did Anderson Cooper complain about all of the last-minute stories on George W. Bush and the National Guard?

 When's the last news story CNN carried that Anderson Cooper was distressed having to discuss?